 - Using a hand mixer, whisk or wooden spoon, beat together the coconut oil, peanut butter and maple syrup on high speed.

 - Lower the speed and add in the flax egg and vanilla.

-- Add the flours, cocao powder or Food Matters Chocolate, salt, baking soda and baking powder into the wet mixture and mix until well incorporated.
+- Add the flours, cacao powder, salt, baking soda and baking powder into the wet mixture and mix until well incorporated.

 - Fold in the chocolate chip.
 Mixture should be sticky enough to roll into balls, if not gradually add in extra spelt flour.

 - Roll cookie dough into balls about 2 tbsp of dough each, place onto prepared baking tray and flatten with a fork or your fingertips.